Opinion | Another phony Republican campaign about a fake ‘issue’

 The prototypical example is probably George H.W.
 Bush, who centered his 1988 campaign on Willie Horton; ask a historian how much of his presidency was devoted to prison furlough policy.
 Four years ago, Republican gubernatorial nominee Ed Gillespie, a high-priced corporate lobbyist, waged a scorched-earth campaign to convince voters that if Ralph Northam became Virginia governor the MS-13 gang would take over the state and murder everyone’s children.
 No one really believed that Gillespie would pay more than passing attention to MS-13 if he had won.

-And today, what’s happening in Virginia is a combination of sincere anger on the part of conservative parents who fear that schools don’t represent their values, and an astroturf campaign funded by dark money groups in which Republican operatives pretend to be just concerned parents for their Fox News appearances.
+And today, what’s happening in Virginia is a combination of sincere anger on the part of conservative parents who fear that schools don’t represent their values, and an AstroTurf campaign funded by dark money groups in which Republican operatives pretend to be just concerned parents for their Fox News appearances.
 Youngkin promises to “ban critical race theory on day one,” which is kind of like promising to ban schools from discussing the theory of loop quantum gravity — you could say you’re doing it, but schoolchildren weren’t learning about it before anyway.

 Multiple Republican states have passed measures this year imposing limits on what teachers are allowed to say about race, each one more stupid and authoritarian than the last.
 But if there’s anyone who thinks Youngkin actually cares about this, it would be a shock.
 Everyone knows what’s going on: Like Willie Horton and MS-13, this is just something he’s feeding the rubes.